ngneat/spectator/README.md

   providers: [],
   declarations: [],
   entryComponents: [],
   componentProviders: [], // Override the component's providers
+  componentViewProviders: [], // Override the component's view providers
   mocks: [], // Providers that will automatically be mocked
   componentMocks: [], // Component providers that will automatically be mocked
+  componentViewProvidersMocks: [], // Component view providers that will be automatically mocked
   detectChanges: false, // Defaults to true
   declareComponent: false, // Defaults to true
   disableAnimations: false, // Defaults to true